 However, as a humanitarian pharmacist you can help change the world.
 You can save lives and you can provide hope where none existed.
 The experience and skills that you develop would make you extremely employable on your return to the UK, and you would have memories and stories that stay with you for your entire life.

 Why become a locum pharmacist?
 You can work your own hours, you can negotiate your own rates and you can travel the country, working in a new city every week.
 Locum pharmacists love being able to take time off to study.
 Most locums love the thrill of meeting new teams and patients every week.

 You can work in a variety of different roles and environments; such an experience can greatly aid your search for a permanent role if/when that time comes.
 Even if you have a full-time, permanent job, you can locum on the weekends or on your days off.

 Historically, finding work was time consuming and somewhat unpredictable.
 I used to spend 4-6 hours per week trying to find work for the following month.
 It wasn’t a fun way to live.
 It was tough to plan my future as I was never sure where my next shift was coming from.
 It was because of these reasons, I set up Locate a Locum.

-When you sign up to Locate a Locum, you’ll receive job alerts of pharmacist shifts in the locations of their choosing.
-You get access to over 8,000 pharmacies and over 1,000, available, locum shifts per week.
-Locate a Locum saves you time on your job hunt.
+When you sign up to Locate a Locum, you’ll receive job alerts of pharmacist shifts in the locations of your choosing.
+You get access to over 20,000 locum shifts per month, which saves you time on your job hunt.
 Once you register with us, you get access to more work, for less effort.

-You can determine what sort of pharmacy career you have.
+You can determine what sort of pharmacy career you want.
 You can mix things up before you settle down.
 We’re here to help you kick-start your career and we can ensure that you find regular locum shifts.
-But first, you'll need to pass your interview!